BradHutchings/Mmojo-Server-v2/instructions/104-Build-Targets.md

 Notice how mighty the little Raspberry Pi 5 is on CPU performance!

+*Note: I'm working out how to specify the CPU architecture level for the APE builds, whether it makes sense to support anything before x86-64-v3, and whether that would be adequate for CPU builds.
+Most users would then only download to replace the APE to use GPU.
+That exploration is in progress now.*

 ---
 ### Build Targets
 These instructions will help you build: